What is there to see?

 The early Van Gogh presents over 120 works from the period 1880-1885 from the museum’s own, extensive Van Gogh collection.
 The emphasis is on Van Gogh’s drawings.
 Read more about The early Van Gogh here

 There are also paintings on display from the period in which Van Gogh lived and worked in France.
-These include: Terrace of a café at night, Bridge at Arles, Sunflowers gone to seed, The good Samaritan, Path in the garden of the asylum, Sorrowful old man and Country road in Provence by night, Roses and peonies, Still life with meadow and roses, Basket of apples, Moulin de la Galette, Interior of a restaurant, La Berceuse, L'Arlésienne, The sower, Wheat field with reaper and sun.
+These include: Terrace of a café at night, Bridge at Arles, Sunflowers gone to seed, The good Samaritan, Sorrowful old man and Country road in Provence by night, Still life with meadow and roses, Basket of apples, Moulin de la Galette, Interior of a restaurant, La Berceuse, L'Arlésienne, The sower, Wheat field with reaper and sun.

 Vincent van gogh's second home

 The Kröller-Müller Museum is Vincent van Gogh’s second home.
 With almost 90 paintings and over 180 drawings, the museum has the second-largest Van Gogh collection in the world.

 Mr and Mrs Kröller-Müller and their advisor H.P.
 Bremmer